Honours (Higher) Diploma on

 - Study & Career development

-The Programme comprises of four key ‘courses’; there are three (3) compulsory/mandatory courses of study and one (1) option/elective Subject, as follows:-
+The Programme comprises of four key ‘courses’; there are three (3) compulsory/mandatory courses of study and one (1) option/elective course, as follows:-

 - Business Management & Administration